Jingtian1989/mengl/README.md

 #	mengl
-mengl is a mixset of the C and Pascal language.
+mengl defines a mixset of C and Pascal language and is hopped a re-targetable compiler compiles it to multi instruction sets, but now only employ a mips32-like ins introduced in the book 'cpu自制入門'.

 ##	The Lex Grammer